-Air Carrier Airport - airports that are required by the Federal Aviation Administration to meet all standards as set forth in PART 139 of the Federal Aviation Regulations (FAR) and have scheduled air passenger service.
+Air Carrier Airport - airports that are required by the Federal Aviation Administration to meet all standards as set forth in Part 139 of the Federal Aviation Regulations (FAR) and have scheduled air passenger service.

-AIP - Airport Improvement Program: Provides Federal Aviation Administration grants to public agencies for the planning and development of public-use airports for safety and efficiency.
+AIP - Airport Improvement Program: Provides Federal Aviation Administration grants to public agencies for the planning and development of public-use airports that are included in the NPIAS for improving safety and efficiency.